Creation or Chaos?

 A grey squirrel ran across the lawn but the foxes, regular visitors, were lying low in a warm earth.

 My mind went back to our frequent visits to Italy with all its artistic, musical, architectural and archaeological treasures.
-In particular, I could visualise the view had last summer from our hotel overlooking the Bay of Naples and the grandeur of Vesuvius.
+In particular, I could visualise the view we had from our hotel overlooking the Bay of Naples and the grandeur of Vesuvius.

-Before playing the CD, I had happened to read Psalm 52:8-3 - 'I trust to God's unfailing love for ever and ever, I will praise you for ever for what you have done.'
+Before playing the CD, I had happened to read Psalm 52:8-9 - 'I trust in God's unfailing love for ever and ever, I will praise you for ever for what you have done.'
 How wonderful to see the finger of God in such beauty!

 Contrast this with a weird, boring drama documentary about Charles Darwin a few days earlier.
 Pete Greenaway had made the film with 18 tableaux shown in turn on a narrow band in the centre of the screen.